Jeremy Trueblood: Professional career

-2006 NFL Draft

-At the NFL Scouting Combine Trueblood ran a time of 5.25 seconds in the 40-yard dash.
+Pre-draft

 Tampa Bay Buccaneers

-Trueblood was drafted by the Tampa Bay Buccaneers in the second round of the 2006 NFL Draft.
+Trueblood was selected by the Tampa Bay Buccaneers in the second round of the 2006 NFL draft with the 59th overall pick.

 Washington Redskins

 Trueblood signed with the Washington Redskins on March 14, 2013.
 On August 27, 2013, the Washington Redskins terminated Trueblood's contract.

 Atlanta Falcons

 Trueblood signed with the Atlanta Falcons on September 3, 2013.